bu-icsg/PHMon/README.md

   $ ./run_vuln2.sh
 ```

-To run the mcf benign benchmark with test input, execute the run_mcf.sh script:
+To run the benign benchmark with test input, execute the run_mcf.sh script:

 ```
   $ ./run_mcf.sh